is1200-example-projects/mcb32tools/README.md

 ### Prerequisites
 Apart from the base system install, a number of additional packages are required to build the toolchain.
 Before you begin, run:
-`sudo apt-get install build-essential bison flex libtool texinfo libz-dev m4` This should install all required packages.
+`sudo apt-get install build-essential bison flex libtool texinfo libz-dev m4 libftdi-dev` This should install all required packages.

 You will also need about 3 GB of available disk space.
 The compiled toolchain